 I just got the Vibrant Ultra Quiet resonators installed today and the rasp and snappy-ness is gone!
-The overall volume of the exhaust is quieter for sure, but the tune is so much smoother and not so raw.
+The overall volume of the exhaust is quieter for sure, but the tone is so much smoother.
 The volume is closer to what it was before I had catted down pipes installed.
 That said, I know that the tone and volume is likely going to change over the next few weeks so as long as the rasp stays away, I'm good with it getting louder.

 As a reminder, my current setup is test pipes, to catted down pipes, to the Magnaflow 11385 xpipe, to the new Vibrant Ultra Quiet resonators (in place of where the stock mid-muffler was), and finally the stock rear mufflers.

 And below we got a pretty crappy sound clip.
 This is after a 25mins drive from the exhaust shop to my house.
 With the rain and my hvac running, there is just a lot of background noise (sorry).

 Next Wednesday (3/24) I'm getting two 2.25in Vibrant Ultra Quiet resonators installed where the stock mid-muffler used to be.
 It is going to be a tight fit, but the hope is that this will dial back the rasp I get at moderate to full throttle.
 Honestly when the exhaust is warm the rasp really isn't that bad... kind of has a exotic sound to it, but when the exhaust is cold, it is just bad.
 That all said, the current setup has almost no drone, which I believe is thanks to the front Magnaflow 11385 xpipe and the rear stock mufflers.
 Another video to come once this is completed.

 Update: Oddly I took the J shaped Vibrant O2 spacers off and used some straight spacers that were given to me with the test pipe.
 Since using them, no check engine light.
 No need to switch tunes, now.